Places to go, things to do

 Square dance lessons, all are welcome, 7 to 9 p.m.
 Tuesdays, cost $5 per class, except first class free.
 (856) 447-3439.
 (609) 839-3796.
 Milmay Fire Hall at 225 Broad St., Milmay.

-Buena Historical Society Meetings, 7:30 p.m. on the third Monday of the month, schedule includes: Feb.
+Buena Historical Society Meetings, 7:30 p.m., schedule includes: Feb.
 21: Honoring Black History Month: Rev. David Mallory will discuss his experiences attending college in the South, his life in Richland, and the Baptist Church in Richland; March 21: Tributes to our towns: Memories of Vineland, features a presentation by several Vinelanders including a video and slide presentation and a display of images depicting the wealth of Vineland’s past and its influence on the development of South Jersey; April 18: Bob Gleason of the Philadelphia Living History Theatre will present “The Wit & Wisdom of Abraham Lincoln,” in the character of Lincoln.
 (856) 466-4654.
 Buena Vista Township Hall at 890 Harding Highway, Buena.

 Registration for prekindergarten and kindergarten students, pre-kindergarten (for children who will be age 4 on or before Oct.
 1) and kindergarten (for children who will be age 5 on or before Oct.
 1) students, 8:30 to 10:30 a.m. and 2 to 4 p.m.
 Feb.
 21 to 23.
 Call for required documents.
 (609) 567-6693.
 Hammonton Early Childhood Education Center, 601 N. Fourth St., Hammonton.